What Is Service Learning in the US?

 Networking and Career Opportunities

-With service learning, you will widen your network of contacts who may be able to help when you begin your job search.
+With these types of programs, you will widen your network of contacts who may be able to help when you begin your job search.
 A classmate might be the person to get you an introduction to a hiring manager at a future job, and your supervisor on the project can become a reference.

 Making Friends and Socializing